Creating a Homeschool Routine that You Can Stick With

 Copying the examples we see also happens to the best of us.
 A well-known homeschool blogger posts what works for her homeschool and family, and we try to copy that.
 But, she doesn’t have your family, your children, or your husband’s work schedule.
 So why are we copying what she does?
 Or your homeschooling girlfriend shares what worked for her, and you feel terrible about yourself because your family couldn’t replicate her routine.

 A routine is intimate.
 It is personal and should be customized to your unique family.
-Trying on someone else’s routine usually ends in disappointment, because we are trying to use something that was designed for someone else.
+Trying on someone else’s routine usually ends in disappointment because we are trying to use something designed for someone else.

-Slowly ease in changes one at a time.
+Slowly ease the in changes one at a time.

 We don’t have to craft the perfect routine all at once.
-Slowly implement changes to your routine and get a feel for what to keep, what to change, and what to let go of completely.
+Slowly implement changes to your routine.
+You can get a feel for what to keep, what to change, and what to let go of completely.
 But tailor it to your unique family and make it serve you well.